zephyrproject-rtos/zephyr/doc/getting_started/toolchain_3rd_party_x_compilers.rst

    equivalent to the official GNU Arm Embedded Toolchain distribution, by ARM.
-But the Eclipse release is recommended over the official release because historically it has been faster releasing bugfixes and also been built to compile faster.
+But the Eclipse release is recommended over the official release because historically it has been faster releasing bugfixes and also compiles applications faster.

 Intel ISSM
 **********